Refactoring = Substitution + Rewriting: Introduction

 These checks will apply to particular \emph{instances} of a refactoring in the case of regression testing, while verification should establish the correctness of the transformation in itself, that is for \emph{all} possible instances.
 Testing can also be used in the latter case, e.g. by generating random transformations of an arbitrary system, and testing the `old' code against the `new' with random inputs~\cite{RandomtestEW09}.

 An alternative source of assurance is in the \emph{architecture} of the refactoring tool itself.
 At its heart, any refactoring tool works by transforming a complex data structure (AST or database) representing a program into a related structure.
 With no further thought, each refactoring can be constructed anew, by means of an \emph{ad hoc} recursive function.
 But this can be improved.
-Firstly, following Eelco Visser's work, it is possible to take a higher-level view of the way the data structure is traversed, using a \emph{strategic} approach in something like Stratego~\cite{stratego}, Strafunski~\cite{Strafunski} and related systems.
+Firstly, following Eelco Visser's work~\cite{EVLangIndep}, it is possible to take a higher-level view of the way the data structure is traversed, using a \emph{strategic} approach in something like Stratego~\cite{stratego}, Strafunski~\cite{Strafunski} and related systems.

 Secondly, we can see a commonality between the refactorings themselves, and this is the approach we outline here.
 With this perspective, a class of refactorings can all be performed with a single implementation.
-This, in turn, reduces the burden on a user who wishes to assure themselves of the soundness of the implementation, and indeed has positive consequences for formal verification of the refactoring transformations too.
+This, in turn, reduces the burden on users wishing to assure themselves of the soundness of the implementation, and indeed has positive consequences for formal verification of the refactoring transformations too.

 In the remainder, we first introduce the separation of generic and specific elements of refactoring definitions in \S\ref{sec:refac-sub-rewrite}.
 Then in \S\ref{sec:generic} we argue that the generic parts in many cases can be made language-independent.
 Finally, \S\ref{sec:related} discusses some related work and \S\ref{sec:conclusion} concludes.